Protect Construction Employees from Hazardous Exposures

 Managing occupational asthma in construction

-In late 2020, in response to employer interest, Concentra standardized and expanded occupational asthma and allergy services, both to raise the visibility of these services to all employers and to ensure all Concentra customers received best-in-class service.
+In response to employer interest, Concentra standardized and expanded occupational asthma and allergy services, both to raise the visibility of these services to all employers and to ensure all Concentra customers received best-in-class service.
 Best-in-class service, as defined by Concentra, focuses on achieving results through five channels:

 • Employer engagement and clinician identification of worksite risks before problems occur